Raja8334/OS-EX.3-TROUBLESHOOTING-OF-OS---CASE-STUDY/README.md

 # Procedure:
 ## STEP 1.
 Identify the Problem:
-#### i).Determine the exact nature of the problem.
+#### Determine the exact nature of the problem.
 Common issues include system crashes, slow performance, software errors, and hardware malfunctions.
 Note any error messages or unusual behavior.

 ## STEP 2.
 Backup Data:
 #### Before proceeding with troubleshooting, ensure you have a backup of critical data to prevent data loss during the process.